DG-Dhruvi/DG-Dhruvi/README.md

 - 💞️ I’m looking for interships (1st year students), Student Fellowships and collaborating with other people.
 - 📫 How to reach me - technerd.dg@gmail.com
 - 😄 Pronouns: Crazy, Adventurous, QuestionPoper
-- ⚡ Fun fact: I am starting college this year.
+- ⚡ Fun fact: I am sophmore.
 And I want to do my masters from MIT

 <!---
 DG-Dhruvi/DG-Dhruvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.